poenmasem/GetPrivacy/README.md

   - [PrivacyTools.io Recommended Browser Add-ons](https://privacytools.io/browsers/#addons)

-## Antivirus
+### Antivirus
 Windows defender should be more than enough for virus protection, combined with [Malwarebytes](https://www.malwarebytes.com/) as an extra precaution.
 You do not need paid antiviruses, nor is it recommended to pirate any paid antiviruses.
 But this Guide removes Windows Defender to prevent data collection.
 Even Malwarebytes can collect data.
 You don't need any Anti-Virus if you browse the internet safely.
-Install browser add-ons(Given in this guide) that protect you from malicious links.
+Install browser add-ons(Link given in this guide) that protect you from malicious links.

 * [av-comparatives.org](https://www.av-comparatives.org/) - Antivirus protection tests
 * [VirusTotal.com](https://www.virustotal.com/) - Web service that scans files and URLs with various anti-virus engines
 * [r/techsupport's guide on malware removal](https://www.reddit.com/r/techsupport/comments/33evdi/suggested_reading_official_malware_removal_guide/) - Reddit thread
 * [The Case Against Anti-Virus Software](https://wiki.ameliorated.info/doku.php?id=antivirus) - AME Wiki

-## Firewall
+### Firewall
 * [Simplewall](https://www.henrypp.org/product/simplewall)
 Simple tool to configure Windows Filtering Platform (WFP) which can configure network activity on your computer.

 * [Postmaster](https://safing.io/)
 Portmaster is a free and open-source application that puts you back in charge over all your computer's network connections.

-## Graphics
+### Graphics
 - [ImageGlass](https://imageglass.org/) - ImageGlass is a lightweight software application whose purpose is to help you view images in a clean and intuitive working environment.

 - [IrfanView](https://www.irfanview.com/) - IrfanView is an image viewer, editor, organiser and converter program for Microsoft Windows.